monk-code/vscode-package-json-script-runner/plan.md

 - Any team with 5+ packages in their repository

 This extension transforms script execution from a repetitive chore into an instant, delightful experience that keeps developers in their flow state.

+---

+## 🚀 Current Status: Ready for Manual Testing

+**Phase 2 Complete**: The extension now has a fully functional QuickPick UI with fuzzy search and is ready for manual testing and user feedback.

+### ✅ **Working Features**
+- **Universal Script Discovery**: Finds all package.json scripts across the monorepo
+- **Fuzzy Search**: Fast, intuitive search using Fuse.js with configurable thresholds
+- **Native VS Code UI**: QuickPick interface with consistent look and feel
+- **Keyboard Shortcuts**: `Ctrl+Shift+R` (or `Cmd+Shift+R` on Mac) for instant access
+- **Error Handling**: User-friendly error messages for all failure scenarios
+- **Edge Case Support**: Graceful handling of missing workspaces, empty packages, user cancellation

+### 🧪 **Testing Infrastructure**
+- **41 Total Tests**: Comprehensive coverage including behavioral tests
+- **TDD Compliant**: All new code written following Red-Green-Refactor methodology
+- **Type Safe**: Zero type assertions, proper VS Code API mocks
+- **Validation Pipeline**: Automated checks for types, linting, formatting, and tests

+### 🎯 **Manual Testing Guide**
+1. **Build the extension**: `pnpm build`
+2. **Launch Extension Development Host**: Press F5 in VS Code or use debug configuration
+3. **Open test workspace**: The launch config automatically opens `test-workspace/`
+4. **Test the command**:
+   - Press `Ctrl+Shift+R` (or `Cmd+Shift+R` on Mac)
+   - Or use Command Palette: `Package Scripts: Run Package Script`
+   - Type to search through available scripts with fuzzy matching
+   - Select a script to see confirmation message (execution coming in Phase 3)

+### 📋 **Next Phase Ready**
+With Phase 2 complete and thoroughly tested, the extension is ready for **Phase 3: Script Execution Engine**, which will add:
+- Package manager detection (pnpm, npm, yarn)
+- VS Code terminal integration
+- Script execution with proper working directories
+- Output handling and error reporting

+The solid foundation built in Phases 1-2 ensures Phase 3 can be implemented efficiently while maintaining the high code quality and test coverage standards established.